-Contact your local Special Educational Needs Organiser (SENO) to enquire about a place in a special school and/or special class (this includes Autism class located
+Contact your local Special Educational Needs Organiser (SENO) to enquire about a place in a special school and/or special class (this includes an Autism class located in a mainstream school).

 See www.ncse.ie/seno-support-service to find your local SENO.